 A physically dominant tight end whose blend of size and reliable hands made him a first-round pick and a nine-year NFL fixture.

-Jermaine Gresham was a matchup nightmare forged in the hard-nosed football culture of Oklahoma.
-At the University of Oklahoma, he developed into one of the nation's most feared tight ends, a 6'5" target with the strength to block and the soft hands to secure anything in his vicinity.
-His 2008 All-American season cemented his status, leading the Cincinnati Bengals to select him in the first round of the 2010 NFL Draft.
-In Cincinnati, he became a key safety valve for quarterback Andy Dalton, earning two Pro Bowl selections with his consistent production over the middle.
+Jermaine Gresham developed into a 6'5" tight end at the University of Oklahoma with strength to block and soft hands to secure passes.
+His 2008 All-American season led the Cincinnati Bengals to select him in the first round of the 2010 NFL Draft.
+In Cincinnati he became a key safety valve for quarterback Andy Dalton, earning two Pro Bowl selections with consistent production over the middle.
 A later stint with the Arizona Cardinals extended his career, where he provided veteran leadership and red-zone prowess.
-Gresham's game wasn't defined by flash, but by a durable, physical presence that NFL offenses valued for nearly a decade.
+His game wasn't defined by flash but by durable physical presence that NFL offenses valued for nearly a decade.

 1981–1996